-Now we know, for example, that our genes do play an important role in determining who we are—that is, that different personality types are, at least in part, inherited.
-We sometimes refer to this component of personality as “temperament”; the way each of us is hard-wired from birth can predispose us to be an adventurer, a loner, a brainy nerd, or a sentimental puddle of tears.
+We know, for example, that our genes play an important role in determining who we are.
+Different personality types are inherited, at least in part.
+We sometimes refer to this component of personality as “temperament.”
+How each of us is hard-wired from birth can predispose us to be, say, an adventurer, a loner, a brainy nerd, or a sentimental puddle of tears.

 But we also know that experience counts.
-Our brains develop gradually and are not fully formed until our mid-twenties.
-What happens during those early years will shape not just our behavior (anxious, belligerent, placid, trusting, crafty), but indeed, the entire neurobiology of our brains.
-The hard-wiring we inherit is rudimentary at birth; how successfully (or not) our maturing circuits connect with each other as we navigate the stages of development from infancy to young adulthood is crucial.
-Bad luck, such as early trauma or neglect, can interrupt or derail the process; good luck, such as having a supportive, caring family, can facilitate a sturdy outcome.
+Our brains develop gradually and are not fully formed until our mid-20s.
+What happens to us during those years will shape our behavior (anxious, belligerent, placid, trusting, crafty).

+Indeed, our experiences also contribute to the very functioning of our brain itself.
+The hard-wiring we inherit is rudimentary at birth.
+How our maturing brain circuits connect with each other as we grow up is crucial.
+Bad luck, such as early trauma or neglect, can interrupt or derail the process.
+Good luck, such as having a supportive and caring family, can facilitate a sturdy outcome.

-I was taught that by the time we reach our twenties we have all of the brain cells we’ll ever have, and that our only saving grace is that we have a lot of spares.
-That timeworn belief, however, turns out to be wrong!
+By the time we’re in our 20 we have all of the brain cells we’ll ever have–or so the textbooks used to teach.
+Wrong!
 New technology such as brain imaging has revealed that new brain cells can be “born” in parts of the brain throughout the life cycle, even into old age.

-Psychiatrists, psychologists, sociologists, and other students of human behavior have struggled for decades to devise a standard system to classify the most common personality patterns—the main ways that some of us are like each other, and the main ways that others share common features that are different from our own.
+Psychiatrists, psychologists, sociologists, and other students of human behavior have struggled throughout history to devise a standard system to classify the most common personality patterns.

-The classification system from which the NPSP25 evolved was developed from the American Psychiatric Association (APA) personality disorder system, which defines and provides diagnostic criteria for the often disabling personality disorders.
-The diagnostic criteria for the personality disorders are published in the APA’s Diagnostic and Statistical Manual of Mental Disorders, the most recent of which is the fifth edition, DSM-5, published in 2013.
+The NPSP25 system was developed from the American Psychiatric Association (APA) personality disorder system.
+Diagnostic criteria define each of the personality disorders.
+They appear in the APA’s Diagnostic and Statistical Manual of Mental Disorders (DSM).

 Personality disorders are hard to change.
-Some can be helped enormously by psychotherapy, but it takes effort and persistence.
-They are long-term patterns of inflexible and maladaptive behavior that put people in conflict with family members, employers, friends, and colleagues and disrupt functioning in all aspects of life.
+They are long-term patterns of inflexible and maladaptive behavior.
+People with these conditions are often in conflict with family members, employers, and friends.
+Their ability to succeed in life can be greatly impaired.

-People with disordered personality patterns usually do not realize that there is anything amiss with them; indeed, they often believe the fault lies with anyone else but themselves.
+With effort and long-term persistence, some people can be helped enormously with psychotherapy.
+Unfortunately, those with disordered personality patterns usually do not realize that there is anything amiss with them.
+Indeed, they often believe the faults lie with everyone else instead of themselves.

-Consider Obsessive-Compulsive personality disorder, characterized by traits such as rigid perfectionism, inability to express emotions, stubbornness, indecisiveness, and excessive devotion to work–all to an extreme degree.
+Consider Obsessive-Compulsive personality disorder, characterized by traits such as rigid perfectionism, inability to express emotions, stubbornness, indecisiveness, and excessive devotion to work.

-But pull these traits back toward the center of the scale, and they describe what we call Conscientious personality style, characterized by clarity about doing the right thing the right way, willingness to work hard and persevere, prudence, attention to order and detail–features that can lead to success rather than failure.
+But then “turn the volume down” and imagine what these traits might look like if they were no longer extreme.
+They might describe what we call Conscientious personality style.
+This is characterized by clarity about doing the right thing the right way, willingness to work hard and persevere, prudence, attention to order and detail.
+All these are features that can lead to success rather than failure.

-If you are a strongly Conscientious person, you may sometimes seem like a workaholic, but you can call a halt at some point, perhaps at the suggestion of someone you trust, and you can chill, return to the task energized, and accept that the finished product is good enough.
+If you are a strongly Conscientious person, you may sometimes seem like a workaholic, but you can call a halt at some point.
+Perhaps at the suggestion of someone you trust, you can chill, return to the task energized, and accept that the finished product, even if not perfect, is good enough.